melissa-pan/berkeley-aisys-prelim/checkmate.md

 ## 2. 🔬 Key Technical Details

 ### 1. **Problem Formulation**

-#### **Tensor Rematerialization as Optimization**

-The core insight is to formalize the memory-time trade-off as a mathematical optimization problem:
+**Tensor Rematerialization as Optimization**: The core insight is to formalize the memory-time trade-off as a mathematical optimization problem:

 **Given**:
 - Computational graph G = (V, E) representing DNN forward/backward pass